mangalam-research/btw/tech_notes.rst

 * US10.5 be able to go back and forth among versions of the article.

-* US10.6 be able to know who is responsible for comitting a version of an article.
+* US10.6 be able to know who is responsible for committing a version of an article.

 * US10.7 be able to see differences between versions of an article.